Proposed changes to the OAPI registration system

 Divisional applications: It will be possible to divide a trade mark application according to goods or services at any stage before registration.

 Examination: There will be substantive examination on absolute grounds.
+On 1 March 2022 the authorities announced that the ‘tools’ for substantive examination were being gradually introduced.

 Publication: An application will be published after filing.